-Proponents of hGH supplementation have found that it offers striking health benefits including improvements in energy level and sense of well-being, younger and thicker skin, stronger bones, gains in muscle mass, loss of body fat, a stronger immune system, faster healing of wounds, enhanced exercise and sexual performance, greater cardiac output, lower blood pressure, lower cholesterol, fewer wrinkles, sharper vision, mood enhancements, better retentive memory, improved kidney function, and regrowth of organs (heart, liver, spleen, kidneys) that shrink with age.
+Proponents of HGH supplementation have found that it offers striking health benefits including improvements in energy level and sense of well-being, younger and thicker skin, stronger bones, gains in muscle mass, loss of body fat, a stronger immune system, faster healing of wounds, enhanced exercise and sexual performance, greater cardiac output, lower blood pressure, lower cholesterol, fewer wrinkles, sharper vision, mood enhancements, improved retentive memory, improved kidney function, and regrowth of organs (heart, liver, spleen, kidneys) that shrink with age.

-What are the potential problems with hGH?
-Because it promotes connective tissue growth, hGH has been reported to cause carpal tunnel syndrome and arthritis in some users.
+What are the potential problems with HGH?
+Because it promotes connective tissue growth, HGH has been reported to cause carpal tunnel syndrome and arthritis in some users.
 It has also been theorized that it may trigger precancerous cells to turn to cancerous cells.
 As the studies continue, researchers have also expressed fear that the hormone may lead to edema, high blood pressure, irreversible joint diameter enlargement, vocal cord thickening, osteoporosis, heat intolerance, or impotence.
 However, current dosing trends seem to be much lower than the original dosing prescribed by practitioners.
 There appear to be fewer side effects with more judicious use.

 Benefits of Proper Hormone Balance

-Restoring hormone balance has been shown to have a beneficial effect on quality of life.
-Estrogen and progesterone therapies are believed to reduce the risk of cardiovascular disease, significantly protect from heart attack, and reduce the bone loss associated with osteoporosis.
+Restoring hormone balance has been shown to have a beneficial effect on the quality of life.
+Estrogen and progesterone therapies are believed to reduce the risk of cardiovascular disease, significantly protect from heart attacks, and reduce the bone loss associated with osteoporosis.
 Treatment with bioidentical progesterone and natural thyroid has been found to be effective in preventing miscarriages, solving some cases of infertility, and helpful in treating menstrual difficulties, mood disorders, and PMS.
 Obtaining the proper hormone balance may help you avoid minor health irritations, as well as major health concerns, throughout the stages of your life.